|Position:||Associate Head Coach|

 Clark also coached at the club level for 13 years from 1992-2005 as the founder, owner and head coach of Classic City Gymnastics in Athens, Ga.
 He coached several Classic City gymnasts to state, regional, national championships and to the Junior Olympic National Team, and eight gymnasts went on to compete collegiately at the NCAA Division I level.

-A native of Roswell, Ga., Clark earned his undergraduate degree in exercise science from Georgia.
+A native of Roswell, Georgia, Clark earned his undergraduate degree in exercise science from Georgia.
 During his college career he also worked as a Physical Therapy Technician at Athens Sports Medicine Clinic, and he stayed in that capacity for four years until his coaching career began at Georgia.

 College Coaching Experience